 Educators and writers share knowledge on gaining intercultural skills through cultivating good reading habits

-[From left to right] Ungku Nazli Ungku Ismail, Vice-Principal of Canadian Pre-University, Taylor’s College joined by Amir Muhammad, publisher, moviemaker and founder of Bukufixi, Simon John Williams, ESL lecturer, Taylor’s University and founder of ‘Stories from…’, and Prof Malachi Edwin Vethamani, Professor of Modern English Literature, University of Nottingham.
+From left: Ungku Nazli Ungku Ismail, Vice-Principal of Canadian Pre-University, Taylor’s College joined by Amir Muhammad, publisher, moviemaker and founder of Bukufixi, Simon John Williams, ESL lecturer, Taylor’s University and founder of ‘Stories from…’, and Prof Malachi Edwin Vethamani, Professor of Modern English Literature, University of Nottingham.

 Three personalities well-known among Malaysians for communicating culture and ideas through the written word voiced their ideas aloud today at Taylor’s College.
 In a talk themed Building Intercultural Competency through Reading, students of the Canadian Pre-University (CPU) programme were able to learn how reading can help demonstrate flexibility in multicultural interaction, and provide students with the opportunity to adapt to new surroundings and actively seek out learning opportunities.